Skip to Content

 Sites such as the Peralta Adobe, a picture-perfect example of the home life of early residents, have been carefully and painstakingly restored.
 While the adobe itself is now surrounded by high rises, school children and their families can still visit to learn about those who lived in Nueva California.

 Emma Prusch Farm Park demonstrates the valley’s more recent agricultural past.
-Donated to the city, the 43.5-acre park in East San Jose includes a 4-H barn, community gardens, a rare fruit orchard, and demonstration gardens.
+Donated to the city, the 43.5-acre park in East San Jose includes a 4-H barn with a bunchof diffferent farm animals like chickens, goats, pigs and rabbits.
+Another highlight for the little ones are the two farm-themed playgrounds.

 Fun Things to do with Kids in San Jose - San Jose Giants